edinam21/alx-low_level_programming/0x02-functions_nested_loops/README.md

-11. a function that prints all natural numbers from n to 98, followed by a new line.
+2.  a function that prints 10 times the alphabet, in lowercase, followed by a new line.